MeVisLab/examples/mevislab.github.io/content/tutorials/introduction.md

 scripting including code completion, debugging, profiling and automated test development or execution.

-You can re-use thousands of pre defined *Modules* for image processing (2D up to 6D images) and visualization.
+You can re-use thousands of pre-defined *Modules* for image processing (2D up to 6D images) and visualization.
 You will get a quick introduction into the available modules and example networks in the following tutorials.